coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 The challenge we rapidly faced was that we had to offer more and more support to these external teams on how to automate some of these applications and scripts they were developing over the data.
-Most of these stakeholders are often really proficient with SQL and Python, but have less knowledge and experience with CI/CD, infrastructure and monitoring.
+Most of these stakeholders are often really proficient with SQL and Python, but have less knowledge and experience with CI/CD, infrastructure, and monitoring.

 To solve this problem, we started looking at some solutions that would allow these teams and individuals to easily deploy and run these different workloads in production, without having to develop an in-house solution that would require a lot of engineering time and maintenance.

-After investigating multiple solutions to solve this problem, a clear winner stood out for us. **Prefect**.
+After investigating multiple solutions to solve this problem, a clear winner stood out for us: **Prefect**.

 <!-- more -->

 ## What Is Prefect?

-Prefect is a cloud scheduling solution that allows developers to easily run Python scripts without having to worry about managing the underlying infrastructure.
+[Prefect](https://prefect.io) is a cloud scheduling solution that allows developers to easily run Python scripts without having to worry about managing the underlying infrastructure.

 >The easiest way to build, run, and monitor data pipelines at scale. [[1]](https://prefect.io)